nugrahawahyu/Fugue/readme.md

 #Fugue
-To get started, rename config/env.h.example to config/env.h
+To get started:
+ - Download and install OneWire library.
+ - Rename config/env.h.example to config/env.h, and fill it with your own setting.